andrea-m-t/coursework_2/Part-1_normalization_process.md

 Empno -> Deptcode -> Deptlocation

 Note:
-The sample data has an inconsistency for `Deptcode=1C` (`Pointe-a-Pitre` vs `Changhua`), therefore it will be treated as a data quality issue in the denormalized source, not as a valid business rule.
+The sample data has an inconsistency for `Deptcode=1C` (`Pointe-a-Pitre` vs `Changhua`), therefore it can be treated as a data quality issue in the denormalized source, not as a valid business rule.

 ## 4. Step-by-step normalization

 ## Step A: 1NF

 Overview:
-All values are atomic, because there are not repeated groups, therefore the table is already in 1NF.
+All values are atomic, because there are not repeated groups, thus the table is already in 1NF.

 Current relation:
-R (<u>Empno</u>, Deptcode, Deptlocation, Name, Job, Hiredate, Salary)
+Empno -> (Name, Job, Hiredate, Salary, Deptcode, Deptlocation)

-Redundant department location data.
+There's Redundant department location data with  no data quality rules applied.

 ## Step B: 2NF

-Condition:
-- No partial dependency of non-key attributes on part of a composite key.

-Analysis:
-- The key is a single attribute (`Empno`), so partial dependencies cannot exist.

-Result:
-- The relation remains unchanged and is in 2NF.

-Current relation:
-R (<u>Empno</u>, Deptcode, Deptlocation, Name, Job, Hiredate, Salary)

-Problem still present:
-- Transitive dependency through `Deptcode`.
+There's a Transitive dependency through `Deptcode`.

+`Empno` is the primary key.

 ## Step C: 3NF

-Condition:
-- No transitive dependency from key to non-key attributes through another non-key attribute.

-Violation found:
-- `Empno -> Deptcode` and `Deptcode -> Deptlocation`

 Decomposition: